 The recorded video in this program has no audio because the hosts offer narration and stories in real-time.
 The movie was shot with a professional camera during quarantine times, and it shows the abandoned old town.

-Click here to learn more and begin your journey through Prague.
+Jump in and begin your journey through Prague.

 The home was originally an 8-room farmhouse purchased by a wealthy widow, Sarah Lockwood Pardee Winchester.
 She inherited the fortune of her late husband, William Winchester, heir to the Winchester Repeating Arms Company.
-Sarah began overseeing an enormous renovation and expansion of her home which spanned more than 35 years – from 1886 until her death in 1922.
-No one knows why Sarah chose to expand her home in such an enormous and unconventional way.
+Sarah began overseeing an enormous renovation and expansion of her home that spanned more than 35 years – from 1886 until her death in 1922.
+No one knows why Sarah chose to expand her home in such an enormous and unusual way.

 In 1924, legendary magician Harry Houdini visited the mansion on Halloween night in an attempt to debunk the paranormal legends.
 He left with more questions than answers, and he famously referred to it as “The Mystery House.”

 This mansion near Portland, Oregon was once the home of newspaper publishers Henry and Georgiana Pittock.
-Henry transformed The Oregonianinto a successful daily newspaper that remains in print.
+Henry transformed “The Oregonian” into a successful daily newspaper that remains in print.
 He was an avid outdoorsman and investor, while Georgiana was a skilled and impactful community leader.
 The two had nine children and were both actively involved in the community.